 A child arrives at a government-run child migrant shelter in Quetzaltenango, Guatemala, after being deported from Mexico.
+Katie Orlinsky for Too Young to Wed, in collaboration withHumanity United.

-In October 2013, I traveled to Guatemala's western highlands to report on the surge of children migrating from Central America to the United States.
+surge of children migrating from Central America to the United States.
 The largely indigenous region was more or less unchanged from when I'd lived in a village near the Guatemala-Mexico border in 2006, or when I'd returned to do graduate work there in 2009: It was poor, susceptible to natural disasters, and full of families with relatives living in the United States.

 Photographer Katie Orlinsky visited many of the same places that I did, and her evocative work from Guatemala City and Quetzaltenango, the unofficial capital of the highlands, illuminates the poverty that continues to push children and families north.
-Recent data suggests that while far fewer Hondurans and Salvadorans have been arriving at the US border, the number of Guatemalans has dipped only slightly.
-As one Guatemalan migrant shelter official told Orlinsky, "Children do not migrate—they flee."

 A young boy gathers wood in Quetzaltenango.
 The area has one of the highest levels of child migration in the country.
 Many of the children are economic refugees.
 In addition, a large population of Guatemalans from the area are already living in the United States and Mexico.